rumors/handbook/process/retrospective.md

 # Ground rules

-- **All projects get a retrospective.** Dedicate time to reviewing the outcome of every project.
+- **Retro everything.** Dedicate time to review the outcome of every project.
 There’s always something to learn.
 - **Do it right away.** Schedule the retro within three weeks of the project’s end, while everyone’s memories are fresh.
 On large or lengthy projects, run mini-retrospectives after milestones or development cycles.
 - **Set an agenda.** Create an agenda and share it in advance to increase the chances you’ll get thoughtful responses.
 Set aside an hour or longer for more complex projects.
 Someone should lead, and someone should take notes.
-- **Take-aways.** A retro is a waste of time if we don’t come away from it with actionable tasks and understandings.
+- **Create take-aways.** A retro is a waste of time if we don’t come away from it with actionable tasks and understandings.
 Create and self-assign specific, meaningful tasks to bring with you into the next project or cycle.